-Brokerage NBAD Securities LLC, a wholly owned subsidiary of the Fund Manager, provides brokerage services to the Fund at prevailing market rates.
-Banking The Fund Manager provides banking services at rates agreed with the Fund.
-Others The Fund Manager is entitled the following fees as set out in the offering term sheet:
+NBAD Securities LLC, a wholly owned subsidiary of NBAD, provides brokerage services to the Fund at prevailing market rates.

+Property NBAD provides banking services at rates agreed with the Fund. banking services

+Others

+The Fund Manager is entitled to the following fees as set out in the offering terms sheet:

-- Management fees of 1.5% of the NAV, accrued on daily basis; - The Performance fee will be 10% of relative outperformance of the Fund over the S&P Pan Arab Large-Mid Cap TR Index (the "Benchmark") and the latest NAV that prompted a performance fee payment during the relevant calendar year (the "High Watermark").
+- Management fee of 1.5% of the Fund's NAV accrued on a daily basis; - The Performance fee will be 10% of relative outperformance of the Fund over the S&P UAE Large Mid Cap NTR Index (the "Benchmark") and the latest NAV that prompted a performance fee payment during the relevant calendar year (the "High Watermark").